Midnight

 Midnight was made as the Great Depression was drawing to its end, and the movie’s wisdom didn’t come cheap – it was forged through years of collective hardship.
 Contemporary audiences would have sympathized with a woman of modest origins with only a few cents to her name who succeeds by dint of her good character.
 Tibor’s assertion that his cabdriver’s income makes him a rich man reflects the egalitarian values of the time.
 Most of the film is set among extreme wealth, but ironically that’s typical of the 1930s, whose audiences found it reassuring to think that the wealthy had problems like their own.
 More to the point, Midnight reminds us that money does not buy anyone an exemption from the perpetual up-and-down ride that defines life itself.

-Throughout the Depression, Hollywood movies had helped audiences to cope with hard times, and Midnight is like an epitome of 1930s moviemaking, both in its production and in its uplifting life lesson.
-Although made by Paramount Pictures, its polished script, stylish art direction, all star cast, and upper class milieu are typical of the movies made under Irving Thalberg at MGM.
-Although its characters lie, cheat, scheme, and manipulate each other, it’s generally free from the dark intentions and troubled psychology that would characterize movies made during World War II and after.
+Throughout the Depression, Hollywood movies had helped audiences to cope with hard times, and Midnight is like a culmination of 1930s moviemaking, both in its production and in its uplifting life lesson.
+Although made by Paramount Pictures, its polished script, stylish art direction, all star cast, and upper class milieu owe much to the influence of Irving Thalberg at MGM.
+Although its characters lie, cheat, scheme, and manipulate each other, Midnight is generally free from the dark intentions and troubled psychology that would characterize movies made during and after World War II.
 The only violence is a comical fight between Tibor Czerny and a random man whose wife is dressed like Eve, and the only deviations from normal psychology are when Tibor pretends to be insane.
 The light tone insinuates that underneath all the conflict there’s a fundamental harmony among the characters.
-During the Depression, Hollywood usually felt a responsibility to promote social cohesion.
-Midnight puts family ties above wealth, and like so many movies and novels of the era it culminates in marriage.
-Fitting the overall pattern of reversals, Eve and Tibor turn directly from divorce court to the marriage license bureau, while at the same time Georges and Helene are reconciled.
+This social cohesion was typical of Depression-era movies, and Hollywood studios felt a responsibility to promote it.
+Midnight puts family ties above wealth, and like so many movies and novels of the time, it culminates in marriage.
+Fitting the overall pattern of reversals, Eve and Tibor turn directly from divorce court to the marriage license bureau.
+They’re not alone in their reversal of fortune; Georges and Helene are reconciled at the same time.

 Midnight was not the only movie of 1939 that so thoroughly summarized the wisdom of the Great Depression, or that represented a summit of 1930s moviemaking.
-The Wizard of Oz was released five months later, but the two movies are unusually close in their philosophy and characterization.
-Both teach appreciation for whatever one already has – Tibor knows he’s wealthy enough already, and Dorothy comes to value her simple home life with all its troubles.
-Like Dorothy, Eve Peabody is an innocent young woman from the American heartland who meets three men on a journey through a foreign land.
+The Wizard of Oz was released five months later, but the two movies are close in their philosophy and characterization.
+Both teach appreciation for whatever one already has.
+Tibor knows he’s wealthy enough already, and Dorothy comes to value her simple home life with all its troubles.
+Like Dorothy, Eve is an innocent young woman from the American heartland who meets three men on a journey through a foreign land.
 Like the lion who ultimately proves his bravery in Oz, Tibor has a surfeit of courage.
 He rallies the cab drivers of Paris to find Eve, he starts a fight, and he challenges high society at Versailles, posing as a baron just as the Lion pretends he’s a king outside the Wizard’s room.
 Like the Scarecrow, Georges Flammarion has an excess of brain power, always thinking fast and hatching a successful plan to win his wife back.
-Like the Tin Man, Jacques has such an abundance of heart that he can’t help falling in love again and again.
-Unlike The Wizard of Oz, Midnight doesn’t need fairy tale creatures like witches, wizards, or flying monkeys to work its magic – instead it finds magic in the almost inevitable ups and downs of life.
+Like the Tin Man, Jacques has an abundance of heart, so that he can’t help falling in love again and again.
+Midnight doesn’t need fairy tale creatures like witches, wizards, or flying monkeys to work its magic, finding magic instead in the almost inevitable ups and downs of life.

 Midnight doesn’t identify the moment of its title precisely, but the hour’s counterpart during the grand ball is when Tibor arrives as Baron Czerny to save Eve just as Helene and Marcel are about to expose her.
-Here midnight represents a positive turn for Eve.
-Whereas the Cinderella fairy tale plays into the popular connotation of midnight as a dark and ominous time, the movie reverses the stereotype.
-The point is not to replace one superstition with another, but to change our attitude toward darkness itself, to see the dark times in our lives as not only inevitable but as part of a larger process that makes life worth living.
+Unlike the fairy tale, midnight here represents a positive turn for Eve.
+Whereas Cinderella embraces midnight’s reputation as a dark and ominous moment, the movie reverses the stereotype.
+The point is not to replace one superstition with another, but to change our attitude toward darkness itself, to see the dark times in our lives not only as inevitable but as part of a larger process that makes life worth living.
 Whatever fortune it brings, midnight is the start of a new day, another chance for life to right itself or to present a new challenge.

 CONNECTIONS: